-Research Interests: Queer Theory; Feminist Theory; French Philosophy; Queer Literature; Feminist Literature; Post-1945 American literature; Art & Architecture; Comparative Literature
+Research Interests: Queer Theory; Feminist Theory; Philosophy; Critical Theory; Queer Literature; Feminist Literature; Post-1945 American literature; Art & Architecture; Comparative Literature

 My thesis proposes that a queer ‘way of life’ is fundamentally relational, involving new and ever-mutating cross-identarian relationships.
 From the crossed paths while cruising to the jostling and dancing of the gay bar, and from the bumping of bodies at protests to the very nature of the interpellation ‘queer’, bumping, I argue, is the physical and psychic manifestation of an ever-supplementing queer ‘way of life’.
 This, I argue, might promise a pleasurable relationality to come that implicates a bumpy identification politics and ethics of respectful, ever-expanding relationalities and identifications with the other.